NullinV/SparkExample/README.md

 Nested XML handling with Spark.

-Monthly volume is calculated by SQL group aggregate function.
+Month volume is calculated by SQL group aggregate function.
 Sql window aggregate function is applied to group aggregate to get monthly accumulative total in the same select statement.

         spark.sql("SELECT sMonth, " +